mysteriumnetwork/documentation/content/developers/dvpntutorial.md

  export const mysteriumNode = new MysteriumNode()
 ```

-In `supervisor.ts` we have 4 IPC methods: istall, upgrade, connect, disconnect.
-During Supervisor instalation user will need to enter Admin password as it will be run with system privileges.
+In `supervisor.ts` we have 4 IPC methods: install, upgrade, connect, disconnect.
+During Supervisor installation user will need to enter Admin password as it will be run with system privileges.

 ```js
 function mystSockPath(): string {